hotwired/turbo-site/_source/handbook/07_installing.md

 ## In a Ruby on Rails application

-The Turbo JavaScript framework is included with [the turbo-rails gem](https://github.com/hotwired/turbo-rails) for direct use with the asset pipeline.
+The Turbo JavaScript framework is included with [the turbo-rails gem](https://github.com/hotwired/turbo-rails) for direct use with the asset pipeline and [importmap-rails](https://github.com/rails/importmap-rails).